tsnellgrove/dark_castle3/doc/story.md

     - [DONE] a bit more info on Tabitha's kingdom... how related to the kingdom of Bright Castle
     - [DONE] fill out Nana's tale
     - [DONE] time passes section to get to Burt
-    - [TBD] tell Burt's tale and how he was partly raised by Nana
+    - [DONE] tell Burt's tale and how he was partly raised by Nana
-    - [TBD] briefly describe burt as a young man - his crush on Chrissy and friendship with Cecily
+    - [DONE] briefly describe burt as a young man - his crush on Chrissy and friendship with Cecily
     - [TBD] jump back to start and tell about Herbert / Willie's backstory
     - [TBD] full end-to-end story Review / timeline true-up
     - [TBD] compose updated story text based on new backstory